Emmett Williams' 'Cellar Song for Five Voices'

 08/07/21-31/07/21 - premiered online as part of VIRTUALLYREALITY SS21: The Long Triumph' (Manchester, UK).

 experience the work here.

 In the 1960s, somewhat oracularly, Emmett Williams compiled a poem-come-dataset of systematically shuffled phrases that filtered prescient themes of ecology and nonlocality through the skies and subterranea, bluebirds and blackbirds, life and extinction.

 This new adaptation of 'Cellar Song for Five Voices' feeds this dataset through artificial intelligence and variable autoencoders to create new attenuations of the original poem and its performers.
 Text, deep-learned readers and their voices are systematically outputted at various epochs of the training process, generating a nexus of uncanny identities that reckon with AI’s interlockings with deep ecology.

 video demonstrating the webpage:

-(left to right: Rosalind Ridout, Callum Coomber, Izzie Mortimer, Lucy Nolan, myself)
+(left to right, top to bottom: Rosalind Ridout, Callum Coomber, Izzie Mortimer, Lucy Nolan, myself)